Also called:

 toy dog

 Miniature Pinscher, breed of toy dog originating in Germany, perhaps as early as the 1600s.
 The dog may have been used for ratting or for companionship.
 Although it resembles a miniaturized version of the Doberman Pinscher, the dog likely was the result of the crossbreeding of German Pinschers, Dachshunds, and Italian Greyhounds.
 It was known as the reh pinscher in the early 1800s because of its resemblance to the German roe (reh) deer.
-The name pinscher denotes any short-haired terrier-like breed.
+The name pinscher denotes any short-haired, terrier-like breed.

 Beginning in the early 20th century, the breed became increasingly popular in Europe and America.
 The American Kennel Club recognized it in 1925 simply as the pinscher.
 Miniature was added in 1972.
-It was initially placed in the AKC terrier group but moved to the toy group in 1930.
+It was initially placed in the American Kennel Club’s terrier group but moved to the toy group in 1930.
 The Fédération Cynologique Internationale, which calls the breed the Zwergpinscher, recognized it in 1955 and placed it in the pinscher and schnauzer type group.

 Britannica Quiz